g-r-a-n-t/dutchx-subgraph/README.md

 ```
 *Retrieve historic value of Raiden in Wrapped Ether.*

-The query above will return the price attributes of `RDN 0x25...` relative to `WETH 0xc0...` from all `cleared` auctions.
+The query above will return the price of `RDN 0x25...` relative to `WETH 0xc0...` from all `cleared` auctions in descening order by `startTime`.
 The result should look something like this:

 ```
 {